Floris-Buyse-FB/Deep_Learning/chapter_16/chapter-16-theoretical-questions.md

 - Self-attention: (attention in encoder) attention where Q, K and V are all the same
 - Masked Self-attention: (attention in decoder) self-attention where the inputs are shifted 1 position so that the decoder can't look into the future
-- Cross-attention: (attention in decoder) where the encoder states (V) are combined with the decoders Q and K
+- Cross-attention: (attention in decoder) where the encoder states (K and V) are combined with the decoders Q

 ## 7. Consider dot-product attention mechanism.
 For simplicity, we don’t consider a possible scaling factor